Join your fellow c-suite

 "Manufacturing More Competitively in America"

-Leader: Helmuth Ludwig, President and CEO, Siemens Industry Sector USA
+Leader: Helmuth Ludwig, CEO, Siemens Industry Sector USA

 Panelist: William “Will” Powers, CFO, Rolls Royce North America, Inc.